-The carbon footprint of an existential crisis
+The carbon footprint of an existential crisis: a climbing roadtrip to find myself

 I also traveled and climbed.
 For my first major roadtrip I drove from LA to Texas for an AAC Volunteer Summit at Hueco Tanks Rock Ranch.
 Then I briefly came back to LA before beginning another road trip to Canada.
 All in my little 2011 Honda CRV.
 I built out the back of my car into the coziest car camping setup I could build.
 I feel very at home there, despite my VA plates indicating that I am quite far from home here on the West Coast.

-There were a lot of ups and downs along the way, and I’m still a little up and a little down about it even after the fact.
+There were a lot of ups and downs along the way.
+And I’m still a little up and a little down about it even after the fact.
 Regardless, I learned a lot trying to figure out where I fit in, in life, in climbing, and in my career, all while living out of my car.
 Big takeaways:

 1. I prefer to avoid crowds